jasdumas/jasdumas.github.io/r-papers.md

 * [QuirkyR](http://jasdumas.github.io/quirky-r-things/): An on going post about the subtle nuances that make R weird and great!

-### Slides & Presentations

-* [*IPA & Data frames*: Open governemnt data and beer analytics](http://rpubs.com/jasdumas/caRdiff-uk-open-gov-beer): Lightening talk about the state of analysis-ready data from open data portals from the U.S. Governemnt and beyond in relation to beer statisitcs given to the **Cardiff, UK R User Group  August 2, 2016**.

-* [to err is human: decoding error messages in R](http://rpubs.com/jasdumas/to-err): A re-useable presentation deck for new R programmers on decoding confusing error messages and gaining confidence in programming. *In-development*

 ### Features & Mentions